Women owned/operated

 • VEHICLE REQUIRED?
 Yes

-Nella Mae’s Farm is at the base of the Wallowa Mountains in northeast Oregon.
-We have woods and wildlife habitat on our place and farm and graze five acres.
-The farm is just outside the “city” of Cove, population 500.
+Nella Mae’s Farm is just outside the “city” of Cove, population 500.
 Cove is on the east side of the Grande Ronde Valley, population 26,000, one of the largest round valleys in the world.
 While this is technically high desert, the snow melt, rivers and a high water table make this place rich for agriculture.
 We also face a short spring, extreme temperature swings in the summer, and increasingly variable weather.
-Nella Mae is learning to adapt every year.
+We are learning to adapt every year.

 Most of the farms in the valley are hundreds or thousands of acres and grow grass, grains and sunflowers for seed, alfalfa, mint, and sugar beets.
 There is a healthy number of small-scale farms growing meat, produce, and nursery crops, and our small group of small farms is mutually supportive and highly collaborative.
-Nella Mae has found a huge amount of support locally large and small, as well as fellow business owners, customers, and neighbors as she has grown the farm.
-She looks forward to enhancing an Apprentice’s experience at the farm through sharing experiences with her own mentors and farmer friends.
+We have a huge amount of support locally large and small, as well as fellow business owners, customers, and neighbors as we have grown the farm.
+We look forward to enhancing an Apprentice’s experience at the farm through sharing experiences with her own mentors and farmer friends.

 The farm crew is small and tight-knit.
-Many of the folks who work at our farm work at a neighboring nursery run by Nella Mae’s mentors as well.
 We have a friendly, fun crew and focus on collaboration, teamwork, improving systems together, and eating well.
-Nella Mae cooks lunch for the crew every harvest day.
+Nella Mae cooks lunch for the crew every harvest day (Tuesday and Friday.)

 Skills taught at the farm include seed starting, transplanting, direct seeding, harvesting, produce processing, marketing, use of equipment, farm business management skills, sales, and customer service.